 What are the top ecommerce marketing strategies?

-When you promote your website, of course you need to understand which channels give you more buyers.
+When you are just starting an ecommerce business and want to promote your website, then of course you need to understand which channels give you more buyers.
 If you see that one of the channels leads more customers than the others, then my recommendation is to concentrate on it.

 Conversion rates vary widely by both traffic source and device type: